carpentries/instructor-training/_episodes/03-expertise.md

-we will take a moment to recognize one *ineffective* strategy often deployed by experts who want learners to *believe that a task is as easy as they think it is.* This often manifests in using the word "just" in explanations, as in, "Look, it is easy, you just fire up a new virtual machine and then you just install these four patches to Ubuntu and then you just re-write your entire program in a pure functional style---no problem."
-This gives learners the very clear signal that the instructor thinks their problem is trivial and that there must be something wrong with them if they do not experience it that way.
+we will take a moment to recognize one *ineffective* strategy often deployed by experts who want learners to *believe that a task is as easy as they think it is.* This often manifests in using the word "just" in explanations, as in, "Look, it is easy, you just... (*wave magic wand with undecipherable incantations*)" This language gives learners the very clear signal that the person helping them thinks their problem is trivial and that there must be something wrong with them if they do not experience it that way.

 With practice, we can change the way we speak to avoid dismissive language and replace